-- "Redemption Basket" Baskets of Shares redeemed in exchange for ETH in an amount equal to the Basket ETH Amount required for each such Redemption Basket. - "Restore Party" The person or party that the Trust or a court with jurisdiction, as applicable, has chosen to receive the Backup Factors after a Backup Contingency. - "Rule 144" Rule 144 under the Securities Act. - "SEC" The U.S. Securities and Exchange Commission. - "Secondary Market" Any marketplace or other alternative trading system, as determined by the Sponsor, on which the Shares may then be listed, quoted or traded, including but not limited to, the OTCQX tier of the OTC Markets Group Inc. - "Securities Act" The Securities Act of 1933, as amended. - "Security Factor" A password key or phrase that, together with other Security Factors, allows transfers of ETH. - "Service Providers" Collectively, Grayscale Investments, LLC, Continental Stock Transfer & Trust Company, Genesis, TradeBlock, Inc., Ledger SAS and Digital Currency Group, Inc. - "Shareholder" Any person that owns Shares. - "Shares" Common units of fractional undivided beneficial interest in, and ownership of, the Trust. - "SIPC" The Securities Investor Protection Corporation. - "Sponsor" Grayscale Investments, LLC. - "Sponsor-paid Expenses" The fees and expenses incurred by the Trust in the ordinary course of its affairs that the Sponsor is obligated to assume and pay, excluding taxes, but including: (i) the Marketing Fee, (ii) the Administrator Fee, if any; (iii) fees for the Key Maintainer, any Backup Maintainer and any other security vendor engaged by the Trust; (iv) the Transfer Agent fee; (v) the Trustee fee; (vi) the fees and expenses related to the listing, quotation or trading of the Shares on any Secondary Market (including customary legal, marketing and audit fees and expenses) in an amount up to \$600,000 in any given fiscal year; (vii) ordinary course legal fees and expenses, (viii) audit fees, (ix) regulatory fees, including, if applicable, any fees relating to the registration of the Shares under the Securities Act or the Exchange Act, (x) printing and mailing costs, (xi) costs of maintaining the Trust's website; and (xii) applicable license fees; provided that any expense that qualifies as an Additional Trust Expense will be deemed to be an Additional Trust Expense and not a Sponsor-paid Expense. - "Sponsor's Fee" A fee, payable in ETH, which accrues daily in U.S. dollars at an annual rate of 2.5% of the ETH Holdings Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day, provided that for a day that is not a business day, the calculation of the Sponsor's Fee will be based on the ETH Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date. - "Subscription Agreement" An agreement between an Investor and an Authorized Participant pursuant to which the Investor can subscribe for Shares. - "Total Basket ETH Amount" With respect to any creation or redemption order, the applicable Basket ETH Amount multiplied by the number of Baskets being created or redeemed.
+- "Redemption Basket" Baskets of Shares redeemed in exchange for ETC in an amount equal to the Basket ETC Amount required for each such Redemption Basket. - "Restore Party" The person or party that the Trust or a court with jurisdiction, as applicable, has chosen to receive the Backup Factors after a Backup Contingency. - "Rule 144" Rule 144 under the Securities Act. - "SEC" The U.S. Securities and Exchange Commission. - "Secondary Market" Any marketplace or other alternative trading system, as determined by the Sponsor, on which the Shares may then be listed, quoted or traded, including but not limited to, the OTCQX tier of the OTC Markets Group Inc. - "Securities Act" The Securities Act of 1933, as amended. - "Security Factor" A password, key or phrase that, together with other Security Factors, allows transfers of ETC. - "Service Providers" Collectively, Grayscale Investments, LLC, Continental Stock Transfer & Trust Company, Genesis, TradeBlock, Inc., Ledger SAS and Digital Currency Group, Inc. - "Shareholder" Any person that owns Shares. - "Shares" Common units of fractional undivided beneficial interest in, and ownership of, the Trust. - "SIPC" The Securities Investor Protection Corporation. - "Sponsor" Grayscale Investments, LLC. - "Sponsor-paid Expenses" The fees and expenses incurred by the Trust in the ordinary course of its affairs that the Sponsor is obligated to assume and pay, excluding taxes, but including: (i) the Marketing Fee, (ii) the Administrator Fee, if any; (iii) fees for the Key Maintainer, any Backup Maintainer and any other security vendor engaged by the Trust; (iv) the Transfer Agent Fee; (v) the Trustee fee; (vi) the fees and expenses related to the listing, quotation or trading of the Shares on any Secondary Market (including customary legal, marketing and audit fees and expenses) in an amount up to \$600,000 in any given fiscal year; (vii) ordinary course legal fees and expenses, (viii) audit fees, (ix) regulatory fees, including, if applicable, any fees relating to the registration of the Shares under the Securities Act or the Exchange Act, (x) printing and mailing costs, (xi) costs of maintaining the Trust's website; and (xii) applicable license fees. - "Sponsor's Fee" A fee, payable in ETC which accrues daily in U.S. dollars at an annual rate of 3.0% of the ETC Holdings Fee Basis Amount of the Trust as of 4:00 p.m., New York time, on each day, provided that for a day that is not a business day, the calculation will be based on the ETC Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date. - "Subscription Agreement" An agreement between an Investor and an Authorized Participant pursuant to which the Investor can subscribe for Shares. - "Total Basket ETC Amount" With respect to any creation or redemption order, the applicable Basket ETC Amount multiplied by the number of Baskets being created or redeemed.